US State Privacy Laws

 Minnesota – MCDPA

 The Minnesota Consumer Data Privacy Act, signed May 24, 2024 and effective July 31, 2025, contains a unique right to question profiling – including the right to ask for results of profiling and challenge inaccurate information, especially regarding automated decisions affecting access to jobs, housing, education, insurance, or essential services.
 First state to require controllers to designate a chief privacy officer and include their contact information in privacy policies.
-30-day cure period expires January 31, 2026.
+The 30-day cure period expired January 31, 2026, giving the AG immediate enforcement discretion without a mandatory cure window.
+Minnesota and Colorado are expected to emerge as active enforcement states in 2026.
 Penalties up to $7,500 per violation.[20]

 Nebraska – NDPA